 –For Immediate Release–

-Founded in 2002 and located in Boulder, Colorado, ShipCompliant is a leader in automated alcohol beverage compliance services.
-ShipCompliant provides wine and spirits suppliers and importers with a full suite of web-based software tools to ensure compliance with federal and state regulations for direct and wholesale distribution.
-ShipCompliant works with the industry’s leading software providers and fulfillment companies to provide fully integrated solutions for direct and three-tier distribution.
-For more information, please visit: www.shipcompliant.com.
+ShipCompliant is a SaaS compliance and transaction platform for the beverage alcohol industry.
+With over 10 years experience, ShipCompliant provides wine, beer and spirits suppliers and importers with a full suite of web-based software tools to ensure compliance with federal and state regulations for direct and wholesale distribution.
+ShipCompliant works with the industry’s leading software providers and logistics companies to provide fully integrated solutions for direct and three-tier distribution.
+For more information visit http://www.shipcompliant.com.

 Jeff (at) ShipCompliant (dot) com